 Can you tell us a bit about your ethical accreditation?

+Yes.
+So, we have worked with Ethical Clothing Australia since we started.
+The whole process started with an audit where they come through and check everything.
 Everything from exit signs and first aid kits to making sure that wages are being paid on time and at an appropriate rate, as well as awards wages.
-All those little things like annual leave loading that makes sure everything is fair for our workers."
+All those little things like annual leave loading that makes sure everything is fair for our workers.

 I think that over the past couple years, especially with COVID, shipping rates have changed overseas.
 I think that made a lot of brands focus more on moving things onshore again, and like a year or so ago, it became apparent that it was in such high demand to manufacture here, which all of a sudden, all the factories were like, Oh, my gosh, there's so much to do!